TheGigaMaster/Personal-BL3-mods/README.md

 - Pod looks the same as normal varkid pods, but has invincibility phases.
   - Find why this is, and what file it links itself to which allows this
   - Could this file be linked to a `BaseValueConstant`?
 Can this be applied to normal varkids?
 Would it affect the boss and normal varkids overall?
-    - IE could he be killed while in his pod inside the raid
+    - IE could he be killed while in his pod inside the raid (this would be bad)
 - His evolve trigger is damage.
 - Can normal varkid data reference the same info that herme has?